mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

  export default function PlainCssPriority() {
    return (
      <CacheProvider value={cache}>
        {/* Your component tree.
-Now you can override MUI's styles. */}
+Now you can override Material UI's styles. */}
      </CacheProvider>
    );
  }
 ```

 :::info
-**Note:** If you are using styled-components and have `StyleSheetManager` with a custom `target`, make sure that the target is the first element in the HTML `<head>`.
+If you are using styled-components and have a `StyleSheetManager` with a custom `target`, make sure that the target is the first element in the HTML `<head>`.

 To see how it can be done, take a look at the [`StyledEngineProvider` implementation](https://github.com/mui/material-ui/blob/master/packages/mui-styled-engine-sc/src/StyledEngineProvider/StyledEngineProvider.js) in the `@mui/styled-engine-sc` package.
 :::

 ## Theme structure

-### ✅ Add `adaptV4Theme` helper
+### ✅ Add adaptV4Theme helper

 The structure of the theme has changed in v5.
 You need to update its shape.
 For a smoother transition, the `adaptV4Theme` helper allows you to iteratively upgrade some of the theme changes to the new theme structure.